segeeslice/vim-config/README.md

 This is the part where I'd list the features if it was worth the effort... :P

 In any case, feel free to look through and see what I have!
 It's commented enough to understand the intent.
-The only special thing to note is that it requires custom separate installation of [VimPlug](https://github.com/junegunn/vim-plug).
+Just be sure to have the **pre-requisites** as listed below.
 Otherwise, if you're interested in the configuration, you probably know enough about VIM to get the gist.

 Enjoy :)

+## Pre-requisites
+- [VimPlug](https://github.com/junegunn/vim-plug) installed in nvim config directory
+  - See `install-vim-plug.ps1` in this repo for easy Windows installation
+- [The silver surfer](https://github.com/ggreer/the_silver_searcher) installed and added to PATH
+  - Installation details on the site (no easy way to make a script in this repo)